Bombay HC asks Centre to clarify if only one activist’s personal data was uploaded online

 “There is no malafide intention whatsoever of the answering respondent to disclose the personal information of the petitioner or any other RTI applicant by uploading the same on the website of the answering respondent and to cause damage to the petitioner or any other RTI applicant.
 The allegation of malafide is categorically denied.”— I&B ministry

-Based on his information, Gokhale told the court that his details had been uploaded since November last year and was taken down only in the first week of September 2020.
+Based on his information, Gokhale told the court that his details had been uploaded in November last year and were taken down only in the first week of September 2020.

-Advocate Rui Rodrigues, appearing for the ministry, said the Central Public Information Officer was not aware of non-disclosure of personal details on the website.
+Advocate Rui Rodrigues, appearing for the ministry, claimed that the Central Public Information Officer was not aware of non-disclosure of personal details on the website.
 He said the details were taken down immediately after receiving an office memorandum.

 The judges directed Rodrigues to submit an additional affidavit clarifying when the CPIO was informed about the office memorandums.
 They also clarified that Gokhale can make his submissions in the next hearing after the additional affidavit is submitted.